-- 1. Do you work or study?
+- 1. Do you have many friends?

+- 2. What is your favourite music genre?

-- 2. How do you spend your free time?
+- 3. How do you spend your free time?

-- 3. Where do you live and how long have you been living there?

-- 4. How large is your family?
+- 4. What is the best holiday you have ever had?

 - 5. What are your career goals?

 - 6. What are the most popular professions today and why?

-- 7. You have 2 minutes to prepare your comment on the following topic: It is considered that a person needs to graduate from high school and university, get a job and start a family to feel fulfilled.
+- 7. You have 2 minutes to prepare your comment on the following topic:

+It is considered that a person needs to graduate from high school and university, get a job, and start a family to feel fulfilled.
 Do you agree with this statement?
-What else do you think a person needs to achieve fulfillment?
+What else can bring a person the feeling of fulfilment?
+In your view, how has the concept of life fulfilment changed over the past 100 years?